2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Metastatic breast cancer (MBC)—when breast cancer spreads to other organs—is incurable and responsible for the majority of breast cancer deaths.
 Dr. Kang and his team identified a protein, metadherin (MTDH), that is generated by many breast tumors and its presence predicts poor outcome for patients.
-The team found that MTDH promotes both metastasis and chemo-resistance in cancer cells and helps tumors evade the immune system, making it a promising target for therapy.
-Dr. Kang’s team will explore this further to see if blocking MTDH could help promote an anti-tumor response by the immune system.
-The findings from this research may pave the way toward a new immunotherapy approach for metastatic breast cancer.
+The team found that MTDH promotes both metastasis and chemotherapy resistance in cancer cells and helps tumors evade the immune system, making it a promising target for therapy.
+Dr. Kang’s team is exploring whether blocking MTDH could help promote an anti-tumor response by the immune system.
+The findings from this research may lead to a new immunotherapy approach for metastatic breast cancer.

 Progress Thus Far